good-loop/doc/pages/policy/environmental-policy.md

 ## Electrical and Waste conservation

-Winterwell will, where appropriate and possible:
+Good-Loop will, where appropriate and possible:

  - Minimise electrical consumption by switching off electrical appliances when not in use for long periods or over night, including lights, printers, computers, computer monitors,